Analytic regularity for a singularly perturbed reaction-convection-diffusion boundary value problem with two small parameters: Abstract

 \section{Abstract}

-We consider a second order, two-point, singularly perturbed boundary value problem, of reaction-convection-diffusion type with two small parameters, and we obtain regularity results for its solution.
-First we establish classical differentiability bounds that are explicit in the order of differentiation and the singular perturbation parameters.
-Next, for small values of these parameters we show that the solution can be decomposed into a smooth part, boundary layers at the two endpoints and a negligible remainder.
+We consider a second order, two-point, singularly perturbed boundary value problem, of reaction-convection-diffusion type with two small parameters, and we obtain analytic regularity results for its solution, under the assumption of analytic input data.
+First, we establish classical differentiability bounds that are explicit in the order of differentiation and the singular perturbation parameters.
+Next, for small values of these parameters we show that the solution can be decomposed into a smooth part, boundary layers at the two endpoints, and a negligible remainder.
 Derivative estimates are obtained for each component of the solution, which again are explicit in the differentiation order and the singular perturbation parameters.